Session 2 of the American Sephardi Music Festival runs February 24-26 2019

 About SHIREE KIDRON:

-Cantor Shiree Kidron will present « Musical Pearls of Sefarad ».
-From medieval Spain to modern Israel, this deeply moving program includes selections of classical music with a Spanish influence as well as some of the most beloved ladino songs, Piyutim, and popular Israeli songs composed with Sephardic flair.
+Cantor Shiree Kidron will present « Musical Pearls of Sefarad.» From medieval Spain to modern Israel, this profoundly moving program includes selections of classical music with a Spanish influence and some of the most beloved Ladino songs, Piyutim, and popular Israeli songs composed with Sephardic flair.

-Cantor Shiree Kidron is a unique and versatile vocalist who appears locally and internationally as a classical singer, as well as oratorio and as a Jewish classical and folk music performer.
+Cantor Shiree Kidron is a unique and versatile vocalist who appears locally and internationally as a classical singer, oratorio, and Jewish classical and folk music performer.
 Shiree received her Master of Music from the Manhattan School of Music and her Bachelor in Music from the Rubin High Academy of Music and Dance in Jerusalem.
-Israeli born, Ms. Kidron was praised by the New York Times for her title role of Beauty in Spohr's Opera Beauty and the Beast.
+Israeli-born Ms. Kidron was praised by the New York Times for her title role of Beauty in Spohr's Opera Beauty and the Beast.
 Shiree is a proud member of the Cantors Assembly.
-She is currently the Cantor at Or Olam, The 55th Street Synagogue in New York City leading services and musical programs.
-Recent engagements include an appearance on "Kol Be'isha Arev - A Voice of a Woman," an international religious music documentary sharing the story of Israeli female cantors around the world.
-Other recent engagements include: soloist with the Odessa Philharmonic Orchestra in Ukraine, soloist with the Ludwig Symphony in Atlanta, and several appearances with the
+She is currently the Cantor at Or Olam, The 55th Street Synagogue in New York City, leading services and musical programs.
+Recent engagements include an appearance on "Kol Be'isha Arev - A Voice of a Woman," an international religious music documentary sharing the story of Israeli female cantors worldwide.
+Other recent engagements include: soloist with the Odesa Philharmonic Orchestra in Ukraine, soloist with the Ludwig Symphony in Atlanta, and several appearances with the

-Pacific Opera group in Carnegie Hall and leading roles in operas and festivals throughout the world.
-Shiree Kidron is the lead singer for the Sheba Ensemble, an innovative all-female Jewish music group that tours worldwide and leads inspirational concerts.
+Pacific Opera group in Carnegie Hall and leading roles in operas and festivals worldwide.
+Shiree Kidron is the lead singer for the Sheba Ensemble, an innovative all-female Jewish music group that tours worldwide and shows inspirational concerts.

 About JEFFREY WERBOCK: